DataBiosphere/analysis_pipeline_WDL/_documentation_/cwl-vs-wdl.md

 #### Miscellanous Differences
 * The CWL imports other CWLs.
 The WDL does not import other WDLs, except in the case of the checker workflow.
 	* Reasoning: It is possible for WDLs to contain just tasks and be imported into another task, but in some contexts it can be slightly less secure.

+### null-model-wf.wdl
+#### Strictly Necessary Changes
+* The file relocalization trick is used to support the odd method of passing parameters into the second task.

 ### ld-pruning-wf.wdl
 #### Strictly Necessary Changes